jonathanKingston/generator-percolator/README.md

 ## Intro

-This is currently work in progress however it intentions are farily simple:
+This is currently work in progress however it intentions are fairly simple:

 - Create a simple quick start application for node.js and/or component
 - Provide testing out of the box